chainsawriot/resdtmf/README.md

 <!-- badges: end -->

-The goal of Responsible Document-term Matrix Format (`resdtmf`, pronounced as “res-dumf” /ɹɪˈzdəmf/) is to create a machine-readable, plain-text and exchangable file format of document-term matrices (dtm, or in quanteda’s parlance, document-feature matrices).
+The goal of Responsible Document-term Matrix Format (`resdtmf`, pronounced as “res-dumf” /ˈɹɪzdəmf/) is to create a machine-readable, plain-text and exchangable file format of document-term matrices (dtm, or in quanteda’s parlance, document-feature matrices).

 Currently, there is no standard format for document-term matrics.
-A resdtmf file is a JSON file with five components:
+A resdtmf file is a JSON file with the following five components:

 1.  `triplets`: a collection of triplets which are tuples of 3 values: docid (document id), tid (term id), f (frequncy)
 2.  `features`: a collection of features which are tuples of 2 values: tid (term id), term (the term itself)
-3.  `dumped_docvars`: meta-data for every document
+3.  `dumped_docvars`: meta-data of each document
 4.  `dumped_meta`: meta-data of the entire dtm
 5.  `order_of_content`: a collection of tuples of 2 values: order (numeric sequence of order), docid.